-- 1. To set Edit Mode on:Select the Settings icon () to open the Settings menu. - 2.
+- 1. Select the Settings icon () to open the Settings menu. - 2.
 Select Presets to open the Presets submenu. - 3.
 Set Edit Mode to On.

 Save Presets

 To save a preset with a user-defined name and settings, or to reassign a named preset with new name and settings: